StrangeRanger/bash-style-guide/content/bashism.md

 ### Reasons to Use Bash Globing Over `ls`

 - **Enhanced Reliability**: Parsing `ls` can fail in unexpected ways if filenames contain special characters or spaces.
-- **Improved Security**: Scripts that parse `ls` are susceptible to security risks, especially if filenames are designed maliciously.
+- **Improved Security**: Scripts that parse `ls` are susceptible to security risks, such as injection attacks, especially if filenames are designed maliciously.
 - **Simplicity**: Using Bash globing (`*`) simplifies scripts by directly and safely accessing filenames without external commands.

 ## Element Collections

 Element collections are a common feature in Bash scripting, allowing you to manage groups of items such as filenames, user inputs, or configuration values.
-Bash two primary methods for handling collections: arrays and space-separated strings.
+Bash has three primary methods for handling collections: arrays, associative arrays, and space-separated strings.

 /// admonition | Guidelines
     type: tip

-- **Prefer Arrays for Collections**: Always opt for arrays when managing collections of elements.
-This approach avoids common pitfalls associated with space-separated strings, such as word splitting and unintentional globing.
+- **Arrays for Collections**: <mark>**_ALWAYS_**</mark> use for arrays when managing collections of elements.
-- **Utilize Arrays for Command Arguments**: Leverage arrays to pass multiple arguments to commands.
-This method simplifies command syntax and enhances script readability and reliability.
+- **Avoid Space-Separated Strings**: Avoid using space-separated strings for collections.

 ///